-- We involved valuation professionals with specialized skills and knowledge to assess the appropriateness of the internally developed model for the contracts entered in the year. - To assess the appropriateness of anticipated generation used in the models for operating assets, we compared the anticipated generation predicted by the models in the prior year to the actual generation. - To assess the appropriateness of anticipated generation used in the models for assets in development, we compared the anticipated generation predicted by the models to the actual generation of a similar operating asset.
+- To assess the appropriateness of the Entity's internally developed models we compared them to the models used in the prior year. - To assess the appropriateness of anticipated generation used in the models for operating assets, we compared the anticipated generation predicted by the models in the prior year to the actual generation.